 - Rescheduling permitted twice per term (Sept-Dec, Jan-June), and you must make up the lesson during the same week; they don’t hold over indefinitely.

 - Discounts – some parents tell me I am more expensive than the guy down the street and want a deal.
-That’s because I’m not a newbie teenager making gas money.
-I am a master with a big pedigree and more than 20 years actual performance experience.
+That’s because I’m not a newbie teenager making gas money or a housewife who was good a piano as a kid.
+I am a master with a big pedigree and more than 25 years actual performance experience.
 Your payment to me is an investment in you or your child’s life; I am very efficient, productive, supportive and dedicated.
+However, I never turn anyone away for cost, and am happy to work out a good price for your family.